 UNRWA runs 711 schools that provide primary education to Palestinian children in the West Bank, East Jerusalem, Gaza, Jordan, Lebanon, and Syria.
-These schools are scheduled to open in September but the fund received thus far will cover expenses until the end of the month,
+These schools are scheduled to open in September but the fund received thus far will cover expenses until the end of the month, according to UN News.

 Lack of funds due to US cut in financing

 UNRWA's activities were hit hard by the US decision at the beginning of the year to reduce the funding for the agency by about 300 million dollars.
 This is the most substantial cut UNRWA has had to face since it was founded in 1949.
 The agency has been forced to cut its activities and provide assistance only to the most vulnerable.

 UNRWA has received 238 million dollars in additional funding from around the world this year, but that money covers the services of the agency only until the end of September; another 217 million dollars would be necessary to ensure that the schools will remain open until the end of the year, agency sources say.

 Education 'passport to dignity'